Flights to Indonesia

 Flights from China to Indonesia

-From China you can fly non-stop from 14 airports, and arrive at 4 different destinations in Indonesia.
-In total there are 23 direct routes from China, operated by 14 different airlines — including 3 low-cost carriers.
+You can fly non-stop from 15 airports in China, and visit any of the 5 destinations in Indonesia.
+In total there are 26 direct routes from China, operated by 14 different airlines — including 3 low-cost carriers.

 China to Indonesia with a stopover

-If you consider a stopover, then there are more airports available: 215 airports in China offer flights to 20 destinations in Indonesia that require just one stop:
+There are more departure airports available if you consider a stopover: 220 airports in China offer flights to 20 destinations in Indonesia with a single stop:

 Flights from Thailand to Indonesia